gamliel972/nullCommunity/Linux/getting_comfortable_with_linux_basics/documentation/getting_started_with_linux/package_management/README.md

 1. Advanced Packaging Tool (APT)

-    The `APT` package, providing the `apt` command-line management tool.

-    `apt` is a command which uses the advanced packaging tool to interact with the operating system’s package system.
+    The `APT` package provides the `apt` command-line management tool. `apt` is a command which uses the advanced packaging tool to interact with the operating system’s package system.

     1. To update the database of available packages, i.e., to allow system to find if a newer version of software is available, run following command